sujitha-kotyada/Customer-Segmentation-using-ML/Readme.md

 4. **K-Means Clustering** — Apply K-Means with optimal k values
 5. **Visualization** — 2D and 3D scatter plots of customer segments
 6. **Interpretation** — Profile each cluster for business insights

 ---

-## 📝 Related Article

-Read the detailed analysis article on Medium: [**Customer Segmentation Using K-Means Clustering**](https://theanshul.medium.com/customer-segmentation-using-k-means-clustering-ffded3a2695)

----